+35725368683

 • If the Purchaser is abroad, all the procedures can be done through Power of attorney.
 It can be signed and certified in Cyprus or abroad at the Cyprus Embassy or Consulate or be endorsed by a Notary Public and bear the Apostille Stamp.

-• Upon signing the contract, the lawyer applies to the so-called Council of Ministers to obtain a permit to purchase the property (it’s required for non-Cypriot buyers and is a pure formality, as mentioned above).
+• Upon signing the contract, the conveyancing lawyer applies to the so-called Council of Ministers to obtain a permit to purchase the property (it’s required for non-Cypriot buyers and is a pure formality, as mentioned above).

 Step 4.
 Registration of Contract of the sale in the Land Registry